diegohaz/arc/README.md

 #### Storybook

 I highly recommend you to incorporate [react-storybook](https://github.com/storybooks/react-storybook) on your development process.
-It really improves productivity and developer experience.
+It really improves productivity and the developer experience.
 Actually, most of the time you can just use the storybook instead of the real webapp while creating components.

 This already comes with the boilerplate and you can simply use `npm run storybook` to get it running.
 But, if you don't want that, just run:
 ```sh